How to Season and Clean Cast Iron Skillets

 In professional kitchens, the oldest cast iron skillets are often the best performers.
 After being seasoned, used, and re-seasoned thousands of times, they develop surfaces that are jet black, glass-smooth, and more non-stick than any Teflon pan.
 The secret?
 Daily use.
 Cooking pizzas, cornbread, roasted vegetables, and seared steaks.
 After each use, wiping out, rinsing if needed, drying on the stove, and rubbing a thin layer of oil before storage.
 That's it.
 No obsessive scrubbing.
 No fancy oils.
 Just consistent use and simple care.
 The lesson: cast iron gets better with use.
 Don't baby it.
 Use it.

 Whether you're seasoning a new pan or restoring an old one, the process is the same.
 I learned the right way back in the late '90s working brunch at a small spot in Seattle.
 We had a set of cast iron skillets that were older than I was, and they looked like black glass.
-The secret wasn't fancy oil or endless baking cycles—it was thin layers, consistency, and heat discipline.
+The secret wasn't fancy oil or endless baking cycles.
+It was thin layers, consistency, and heat discipline.

 Those pans had been seasoned properly once, decades earlier, and then maintained through thousands of services.
 Every egg, every pancake, every piece of bacon added microscopic layers of polymerized fat.
 By the time I used them, the seasoning was so smooth and hard that food would literally slide across the surface.